 RAMM commissioned three artists whose work is an integral element to the museum now it is open.
 The works will remain as a permanent contemporary art legacy in the new life of the museum.

-The artist selection has been made on quality of work and ambition of ideas, proven ability to execute commissions and collaborate with others.
+The artist selection was made on quality of work and ambition of ideas, proven ability to execute commissions and collaborate with others.
 It was important also to select artists whose practice is not principally making site-specific commissions of this kind and that the group reflected a range of artistic traditions and possibilities found in contemporary art.